evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/07-ux-goals.md

 **Chapter 08 — Screen Catalog**

-This chapter defines every screen of the Coach Portal, including navigation hierarchy, responsibilities, layouts, permissions, related workflows, AI integrations and screen-level design specifications.
+This chapter defines the complete inventory of user interface screens within the Nutritionist Portal, including their purpose, functional responsibilities, navigation relationships, permissions and integration points across the EVOXA platform.